kelseyhightower/pipeline/labs/build-triggers.md

-# Container Builder Build Triggers
+# Cloud Build Triggers

-In this section you will create the [Container Builder](https://cloud.google.com/container-builder) build triggers necessary to establish an [end-to-end build pipeline](deployment-pipeline.md).
+In this section you will create the [Cloud Build](https://cloud.google.com/cloud-build) build triggers necessary to establish an [end-to-end build pipeline](deployment-pipeline.md).

 ![Image of GCP Build Triggers UI](images/build-triggers-empty.png)